 If you have a labor-intensive job, you will need to take six weeks to recover before going back to work.
 Heavy lifting and strenuous activities must be avoided six to eight weeks after gastric sleeve revision surgery.
 Around the third week after the revisional surgery, you can transition to pureed foods.
 Our dietitian will provide a menu to help you with your food options.
 Four to five weeks after the surgery, you can gradually start taking soft foods, such as yogurt, cottage cheese, and mashed potatoes.
 You can go back to a regular diet around six to eight weeks after the procedure.
 Due to malabsorption of nutrients, our dietitian will advise you to take multivitamins and mineral supplements.

-Before the surgical procedure, you will undergo a series of examinations, blood tests, and X-rays.
+Before your surgical procedure in our Los Angeles, California (CA) facility, you will undergo a series of examinations, blood tests, and X-rays.
 You will also be interviewed regarding your ability to make lifestyle changes and stick to healthy food choices.
 Our dietitian will ask you to undergo a restrictive diet program, similar to the one before your original surgery.
 It is well-documented that weight management or weight loss before bariatric surgery can lower complication risks(4).